Cashmere House

 Work in progress, Christchurch

-Significant alterations to this mid-century Cashmere home, which was originally designed in 1975 by architecture practice Lucking & Vial.
+Significant alterations to this mid-century Cashmere home, which was originally designed in 1975 by the architecture practice Lucking & Vial.

 The approach is to retain the home's simplicity and honesty, especially the arrangement of spaces, the different volumes created by the roof, the fair-faced block veneer and the timber cladding both inside and out.
 Previous less sympathetic alterations will be replaced by new interventions – contemporary but complementary to the original design.

-For director Duval O’Neill, the project remains personal, shaped by his early connection with both John Vial and the late Don Cowey.
-Read more about the project in an interview with Duval.
+For director Duval O’Neill, the project holds particular significance, shaped by an early connection to both John Vial and the late Don Cowey, and enriched by the passion of clients deeply committed to honouring the home’s mid-century character.